dskvr/Pyrosphere/readme.md

 - Was coded with Tab Size set as 2...
 You will thank me later.

 # Todo
 - Port code to be functional with 2013 shift registers.
+(Leif!!!)
 - Finish Progressive Mode.
 - Implement Progressive/Auto mode limits, so that if the sphere has been idle for more than ....
 30 minutes?
 It just turns off until the remote is active again.
 - Add a new variable "Loop interval" which is similar to 'Frame Interval' but adds a delay at the end of the animation for more interactive control (defaults to FrameInterval)
+- Create repositories for each component, include as submodules within this repo.
+- Create session manager for Pyrosphere to eliminate potential issues with multiple clients.
+- Get feedback from UI (This branch is not yet published! view demo.html for the Ported Prototype!)

 # Credits
 - Visionary: Erin Banwell